 These crafts, that my mom immerses herself into, are often how she shows her love to others.
 Through crocheted blankets, curtains, clothes, jewelry, t-shirt quilts, hemmed pants, embroidered everything and sewed on buttons she pours out her heart and soul through the works of her hands.

 When I was young she would knit Barbie clothes for me.
 They are genuinely little works of art (check them out on Instagram).
-I can only imagine the masterpieces she would have created had American Girl dolls been around then.
+I can only imagine the masterpieces she would have created had I been into American Girl dolls.
 My mom was always game when I wanted to redecorate my room in a new and different theme.
 Even when I wanted to decorate for Christmas one year…totally in bunny rabbits.
 She just went with it and if she hated my décor choices I never knew.

 Ever since I can remember mom has brought the visions in my head to reality.
 The trendy clothes I would conjure up in my imagination.
 Even a prom dress.
 Nowadays it is curtains, pillows and furniture.